terraform-aws-modules/terraform-aws-redshift/docs/UPGRADE-7.0.md

 - AWS provider `v6.18` is now minimum supported version
 - The ability for the module to create a random password has been removed in order to ensure passwords are not stored in plain text within the state file.
 Users must now provide their own password via the `master_password_wo` variable.
   - `master_password` is no longer supported and only the write-only equivalent is supported (`master_password_wo` and `master_password_wo_version`)
+- The variable(s) used to create access endpoints has changed from creating a single endpoint to n-number of endpoints

 ## Additional changes

 ### Added

 - Support for `region` argument to specify the AWS region for the resources created if different from the provider region.
-- Support for creating security group
+- Support for creating a security group used by the cluster

 ### Modified